phidatahq/phidata/README.md

     show_tool_calls=True,
 )

-python_assistant.print_response("What is the average rating of movies?")
+python_assistant.print_response("What is the average rating of movies?", markdown=True)
 ```

 - Run the `python_assistant.py` file